 Since most buttons don’t have a shank built in, you need to add one, in order for your button to function well.
 In 4-H, judges mark students down for not sewing a shank with the thread.
 One of our students made these amazing shorts, with a zip fly and everything.
 Beautiful sewing!!
 Well, she forgot her shank (or just didn’t want to take the extra steps when sewing her button on).
 This was her only flaw, I think.
 She ended up with Reserve Champion, instead of Champion at the State Fair.
 What did she learn?
 Don’t shank the shank, people.

 Newer machine have a tool to use when sewing shank-less buttons on.
-It sits between the fabric and button and creates a shank, but I don’t think it’s as secure as hand sewing buttons on.
+When sewing the button on, it sits between the fabric and button and creates a shank, but I still don’t think it’s as secure as hand sewing buttons on.